Explore Your Idea

 Don’t Expect Perfection

 Accept that what you write on the first try only needs to be good enough for a first draft.
-Try to avoid going backwards and rewriting what you have already created.
+Try to avoid going back and rewriting what you have already created.
 Instead, if you know something needs to be changed, go back to that point and make a note in the text, then move on.

 Stay in Motion

 If you get stuck, find a way to get unstuck quickly.
 If you know that a scene needs to happen, but you aren’t ready to write it yet, make a note in the story describing the basic events, then jump to the part that you are ready to write and get going.
 If you need to choose between two different directions for the plot, choose one of them and don’t look back.
-Your focus should always be on forward momentum.
+Your focus should always be on moving forward.

 Write What You Know

-Pick characters, locations and themes that you are comfortable writing about.
+Pick characters, locations, and themes that you are comfortable writing about.
 It can be difficult to write quickly about places you don’t know or characters that are radically different from your experience.
 Look for a story that can leverage the things you know about and are comfortable writing about quickly.
 If you do think you will need additional information, try to assemble as much of that information as possible before you start the project.

 Swim With a Buddy

 Find a way to hold yourself accountable.
 Nanowrimo has groups in most major cities that you can hook up with to compare notes and keep the pressure on you.
 You can also find a partner who is working on it so that you can regularly keep each other focused and enthusiastic.
 A little friendly competition doesn’t hurt.
-I intend to track my progress on my blog, so that people can see where I am at.

 Enjoy yourself.
 Nanowrimo should be a fun challenge.
 It is a way to make you better as a writer, but it shouldn’t be something to make yourself miserable over.
 Just relax and no matter what obstacles get in your way, keep writing, even if you don’t think you are going to make it.
 The only way to have a chance is to keep at it.